drowe67/codec2-dev/stm32/README.txt

 ***** Using Arm packages:
 Note there are some issues between gcc and newlib in recent (Aug 2018) versions of Debian and derived distros.
-The Arm maintained "GNU Arm Embedded Toolchain" is recommended to solve these and as a better maintained toolchain.
+The Arm maintained "GNU Arm Embedded Toolchain" is strongly recommended to solve these and as a better maintained toolchain.
 See https://launchpad.net/~team-gcc-arm-embedded/+archive/ubuntu/ppa
 **************

 **************
 ***** Using Debian/Ubuntu packages:
-1. Install the toolchain, on Ubuntu 14 this is:
+1. Install the toolchain, on Debian or Ubuntu 14 and newer this is:

    $ sudo apt-get install gcc-arm-none-eabi